hughobrien/psu-constitution/README.md

 3. All decisions made by the Executive must be voted on and the number of votes cast for and against and abstinent votes shall be noted in the minutes.
 Executive members can only abstain from a decision if there is a conflict of interest.
 All nominations to committees must have a proposer and seconder.
 All decisions passed by the Executive shall specify the person who is to be responsible for their implementation.

-4. The Vice-President/Treasurer (or President in his/her absence) shall be responsible for the agenda and shall call the meeting.
+4. The Vice-President/Treasurer (or President in their absence) shall be responsible for the agenda and shall call the meeting.

 5. In the event of any situation arising not being covered by meeting regulations then the chairperson shall rule on the procedure to be adopted.
 Such ruling could be subject to the approval of PSU Council.